Healthy Homes Assessment Waipatu

 Insulation Waipatu

-The insulation of the ceiling and underfloor is required for all rent homes as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation is in line with standards that are in line with the latest quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses as of July 1st, 2019.
+All landlords and property managers should make sure the insulation meets the new standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space may need to be filled with or replaced.

-A well-insulated property can reduce condensation, and decrease the risk of mould and damp, and will also make an easier task to the house to retain the heat.
+A house that is well-insulated will help to control condensation and reduce the chances of mould and damp, and will also make more easy for the house to keep the heat.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and is a measure of how well insulation is able to resist heat flow.
+The more high the R-value, better the insulation.

 Check out the complete details of the Healthy Homes insulation standard.